rtcharity/resources.eahub.org/content/events/fellowships.md

 Some uni groups run fellowships focusing on effective career paths.
 Other groups run advanced fellowships to further the understanding of people who are already familiar with EA principles.

+# Funding

+CEA can provide <a target="_blank" href="https://www.effectivealtruism.org/group-support-funding/">funding for fellowship costs</a> such as books in the required reading list, Zoom subscriptions for online fellowships, room hire and snacks for in-person fellowships, advertising and more. <a target="_blank" href="https://docs.google.com/document/d/10EZpgnI1y1N6wEkS4X0FhnCY65vQB0GHTIdhaLZXUyM/edit#">Options for sourcing books</a>.

 <hr>

 *If you have suggestions on how to improve this page, please comment or suggest edits on*